-A volume refers to a Cinder volume.
-A volume is a persistent block storage device which is stored on a centralized storage array.
-A volume represents a logical area on a disk or a storage device.
+A PMO volume is a logical storage volume allocated on a centralized persistent block storage device.
+A volume represents a logical area on that storage device.

 Any data that is stored on a volume is persisted until it is erased from the volume.

 A volume must be mounted on a virtual machine instance for it to be accessible within the guest operating system of that VM.

 A volume can be created from a volume snapshot, another volume, an image, or as an empty / blank volume.

 Volumes can be bootable or non-bootable.
 A bootable volume can be used to boot a VM from the persistent data store.

 Volumes can be attached to instances for persistent block storage.
 Unless otherwise specified, the data on the volume persists even after the instance is destroyed.

 Thank you for your feedback!
 What did you like about this article?

 Thank you for your feedback!
 How could this article be improved?